WASasquatch/was-node-suite-comfyui/README.md

  ### Extra Nodes

   - CLIPTextEncode (BlenderNeko Advanced + NSP): Only available if you have BlenderNeko's [Advanced CLIP Text Encode](https://github.com/BlenderNeko/ComfyUI_ADV_CLIP_emb).
 Allows for NSP and Wildcard use with their advanced CLIPTextEncode.

+ ### Notes:

+  - CLIPTextEncode (NSP) and CLIPTextEncode (BlenderNeko Advanced + NSP) accept dynamic prompts in `<option1|option2|option3>` format.
+This will respect the nodes input seed to yield reproducible results like NSP and Wildcards.

 ---